erperejildo/myPayslips/README.md

 You can test it:

-- locally with `ionic cap run android --livereload --external`
+- locally with `ionic serve` or `ionic cap run android --livereload --external` (if you want to also check on a connected phone)
 - [installing the apk](https://github.com/erperejildo/myPayslips/blob/main/app-debug.apk)
 - [ONLINE](https://main--mypayslips.netlify.app)

 ## Info

 The app is working on native devices and web.
-NOTE: Despide I added all the permissions necessary for iOS, I'm using a Windows, so I couldn't properly test it.
+NOTE: Despide I added all the permissions necessary for iOS, I'm using Windows, so I couldn't properly test it.

 It's mobile friendly and also supports light and dark themes: